 More on the Event Espresso 4 REST API Add-on here.

 The Attendee List Shortcode

 The Event Espresso 4.6.31.p update brought Attendee List shortcodes.
 Attendee lists can be helpful in a variety of ways, whether you want to create a password protected page to allow certain users to view the attendee list, or if you want to build social credibility by showing your potential attendees who has already registered for the event.

-With the new [ESPRESSO_EVENT_ATTENDEES] shortcode, you can display lists of approved attendees for your events.
+[ESPRESSO_EVENT_ATTENDEES] shortcode, you can display lists of approved attendees for your events.
 There are several parameters that can be used to display different kinds of lists, like lists for a specific event, datetimes, tickets, and even certain registration statuses.
 With no parameters set, the default shortcode shows the attendees for the earliest active event or if there is no active event, then the earliest upcoming event is shown.
 If it is used in the event description area (via your event editor), then it will show the attendees for that specific event.